georgri/Tangerine-Tycoon-stockmarket-bot/README.md

 # Tangerine-Tycoon-stockmarket-bot
-A simple bot for automating playing on stockmarket in The Tangerine Tycoon flash game

-A bot for easier trading in the Tangerine Tycoon stock market minigame.
+A simple bot for easier trading in the Tangerine Tycoon stock market minigame.

 Requirements
 =================
 The bot is only tested to work properly
 * for the Tangerine Tycoon v1.26
 * in Mozilla Firefox (not compatible with Chrome)